Bone Health Strengthening Workouts for Perimenopause (A 30-Minute Weekly Routine)

 Bones respond best to:

-• Intentional stress followed by recovery
+• Intentional stress followed by recovery — bones grow stronger during rest, not just during training

-The Big Picture: How I Structure Bone Health Workouts
+How I Structure Bone Health Workouts

-This isn’t an everyday workout.
+This isn't an everyday workout, and it doesn't need to be.

 Most weeks, this looks like:

-• 2–3 bone-focused strength sessions
+• 2–3 bone-focused strength sessions — on non-consecutive days so recovery can do its job

 • Walking or light movement on other days

-A 30-Minute Bone Health Strengthening Workout (At Home)
+The 30-Minute Bone Health Workout

 This is a sample structure you can adapt based on your body and season of life.

-Step 1: Warm-Up (5 Minutes)
+Step 1: Warm-Up — 3 Minutes

 Keep this simple and intentional:

-3. Repeat 4–6 rounds
+• 4–6 rounds

 I like this jump rope.
 Nothing fancy needed.